Antimony51122/Elingling_On_Time/Documentation/source/func/interactive_objects.rst

         }
     }

-The actual chasing involves the calculating the direction from the soldier towards the main character and normalise it.
+The actual chasing involves calculating the direction from the soldier towards the main character and normalise it.
 Then adding the force towards the normalised direction to consistently chasing down the player:

 .. code-block:: C#